Norfolk and Western 2050: Armco Steel and Illinois Railway Museum ownership

-By the end of 1959, No. 2050 was among several Mallet locomotives the N&W sold for scrap to the Armco Steel Corporation in Middletown, Ohio.
-While most of the other N&W mallets were dismantled, No. 2050 was one of three such locomotives that Armco chose at random to be used as portable stationary boilers around their plant.
+By the end of 1958, No. 2050 was among several Mallet locomotives the N&W sold for scrap to the Armco Steel Corporation in Middletown, Ohio.
+While most of the other N&W mallets were cut up, No. 2050 was one of three such locomotives that Armco chose at random to be used as portable stationary boilers around their plant.
 They were equipped with a 6 in line on their steam dome, but they were only used as stationary boilers twice before they were left in outdoor storage.

 Sometime in the mid-1960s, the other two remaining mallets were scrapped, while No. 2050 was retained as an emergency back-up boiler, but it was never used as such again.
 As time progressed, some Armco employees had become fond of the No. 2050 locomotive; one of them chalked a poem on the side of its tender, which subsequently became featured in Trains magazine.

 My engine now is cold and still.

 No water does my boiler fill.

 My coal affords its flame no more.

 My days of usefulness are o’er.

 My wheels denied their wanted speed.

 No more thy guiding hand they need.

 My whistle too has lost its tone.

 Its shrill and thrilling sounds are gone.

 My valves are now thrown open wide.

 My flanges all refuse to guide.

 My steam is now condensed, in death.

 In 1973, the Illinois Railway Museum (IRM) of Union, Illinois became aware of No. 2050's deteriorating status and solicited for it to be donated to them, but Armco—believing the museum wanted to receive the locomotive in good mechanical condition—asked the IRM to pay $37,500, consequently ending the negotiations.
 Two other museums, including the Roanoke Transportation Museum, also tried to obtain No. 2050 as a donation, but to no avail.
 In the spring of 1975, one Armco employee, Neil Easter, visited the IRM along with his wife and sons while returning home from a vacation, and upon learning the IRM's interest in No. 2050 from IRM member J. David Conrad, Neil promised to help arrange a donation.

 Neil Easter informed Armco management that the IRM was able to perform some required mechanical work on No. 2050 and paying for the shipping costs themselves, and Armco agreed to donate the locomotive to the museum.
 In September 1975, the IRM authorized a team of mechanics—led by Dave Conrad—to repair No. 2050 to ensure the locomotive would be safely shipped on its wheels, but work did not begin until January 1976, when the IRM formally contracted with Armco to remove the Y3a from their property.
 No. 2050 was found to be in poor condition, and the crews had to thoroughly clean and lubricate the axles to make the locomotive roll, with Penn Central (PC) having to inspect it twice for eligibility to be moved on their mainline.